girishsk/self-driving-car/CarND-Advanced-Lane-Lines/writeup_template.md

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

+On the changed perspective image color and gradient thresholding was done.
+Histogram was used on these images to detect the right and left peaks.
-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Using the data points detected from these area near the peak (peak and margin ) .
+I fit my lane lines with a 2nd order polynomial kinda like this:

 ![alt text][image5]

+Note: Image from the lesson.

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+Radius of the curvature of the lanes are calculated in the funtion `_curvature()` in class `Pipeline`.

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in lines 239 to 244 in my code in `pipeline.py` in the function `process_image()`.
 Here is an example of my result on a test image:

 ![alt text][image6]